One Pan Zucchini and 3 Cheese Lasagna.

 It’s the ultimate dish to entertain with, and my go-to in the fall and winter.

-In the summer, I do a lot of homemade pizzas, big salads, and grilled meats, but I have yet to find the perfect dish that’s completely make ahead.
+In the summer, I do a lot of homemade pizzas, big salads, and grilled meats.
+But I have yet to find the perfect dish that’s a completely make-ahead meal.
 That is until I created this lasagna.
 Also known as the summer lasagna that’s perfect for everything from an easy family dinner to a Saturday night dinner party.

 I honestly could not love this recipe more.

-Originally, when I set out to make this, I intended to make it a bit more traditional and bit more layered than the way it actually came out.
-Thing is, I didn’t feel like spending an hour layering zucchini and lasagna noodles in a baking dish with tomato sauce, so I decided to make more of a “messed up” lasagna and you know what?
+When originally I set out to make this, I intended to make it a bit more traditional and bit more layered.
+Thing is, I didn’t feel like spending an hour layering zucchini and lasagna noodles.
+So I decided to make more of a “messed up” lasagna, and you know what?